SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 ![](/articles/15_web_services/17_Graphit/images/44_graphit_with_parameters.PNG)

-## Parameters setup when invoking Graphit from a webservice
+## Parameters Setup when Invoking Graphit from a Webservice
 A Graphit file an be invoked directly or be wrapped by a WS.
 If it is wrapped by the WS, then the WS sends the parameters to the Graphit which then parses them accordingly when generating the XML, JSON or CSV documents